cjpatton/ppm/draft-patton-multi-ppm.md

   input into `SHARES` input shares (i.e., `len(input_shares) == SHARES`).
 Each input share is sent to one of the aggregators.

-* `daf_output(output_param, input_share) -> output_share` is the deterministic
+* `daf_output(param, input_share) -> output_share` is the deterministic
   output-recovery algorithm.
 It is run be each aggregator in order to map an input share to an output share.
-This mapping has a parameter `output_param`, which can be used to "query" the input share multiple times with multiple parameters, getting a different output share each time. `output_param` is called the output parameter.
+This mapping has a parameter `param`, which can be used to "query" the input share multiple times with multiple parameters, getting a different output share each time. `param` is called the aggregation parameter.

 Execution of a DAF is illustrated in {{daf-flow}}.
 The client runs the input-distribution algorithm and sends an input share to each one of the aggregators.
-Next, the aggregators select a parameter for querying the input shares, and each runs the output-recover algorithm to obtain their share of the output.
+Next, the aggregators select an aggregation parameter for querying the input shares, and each runs the output-recover algorithm to obtain their share of the output.
 DAF schemes are designed to ensure that no proper subset of the aggregators can discern any information about the input or output given their view of the protocol.
 (See {{security-considerations}}.)

 Associated constants: